adobeio/adobeio-documentation/README.md

 ## <a name="Introduction">Introduction</a>

-Before setting up and integrating with Adobe I/O, read the following sections in this Introduction:
+Before setting up and using Adobe I/O, read the following sections in this Introduction:

 1. What are Triggers?
 2. What's Needed